maymoree/daliF23apps/README.md

 # 🌼⛄️'tis the seasons🍂☀️

+** The React project is created with Vite **

 ## Memo Tangtipongkul (Github: maymoree)
 Fall 2023 DALI Application for Dev Position

 ## 🌾 About the Project - Social Media Challange: Frontend
-Project name: seasonSocialMedia
+- Project name: seasonSocialMedia
-Website name: 'tis the seasons
+- Website name: 'tis the seasons

 ## Features 🌟
 Required Feature: